Anguila peluda

-The «barranco de los Infiernos» to which the author refers is the current ravine of Palmital.
-According to popular legends, the creature was a monstrous being; with a head covered in hair and a threatening malice in its gaze.
-The locals, mostly peasants, thought it was a demon in disguise, and that it had to be exorcised.
-After this, the creature died or disappeared.
+The "barranco de los Infiernos" refers to the Palmital ravine.
+According to popular legends, the creature was a monstrous being with a head covered in hair and what was perceived as a threatening malice in its gaze.
+The locals, mostly peasants, thought it was a demon in disguise and that it had to be exorcised.
+After this, the creature was said to have died or disappeared.